Kruithne/nwjs-installer/README.md

   install [version]     Install a specific version of nw.js.

 Options:
-  --sdk                 Install the SDK build instead of the production build.
+  --version             Specify a version to install (e.g 0.49.2) --sdk                 Install the SDK build instead of the production build.
   --no-cache            Disable caching of downloaded builds.
   --platform <string>   Override the platform to install for.